This article outlines various resources you can use to learn more about Handshake and find answers to your questions.

 Subject: Students cannot register for events on campus.

 Description: Students are showing as not qualified for events on campus.
 When they go to an event page, they see a message saying that they are “Not Qualified” and are not given the option to register.
 This is happening for a few events, but below is a specific example.
-We want all of our third years to have the option to register for this event!
+We want all of our students to have the option to register for this event!

 Event: “Andover Finance Opportunities Information Session” (link to event: https://demo.joinhandshake.com/events/189)